• Skip to primary navigation

 • It's important to allow the fully cooked roast to rest for at least 20 minutes before slicing it.
 This allows the juices to redistribute and settle.
 If you cut into the roast too soon, yummy juices will be lost, and the meat will end up dry and not as flavorful.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently, covered, in the microwave at 50% power.
+You can also freeze the cooled leftovers in freezer bags for up to three months.
+Thaw them overnight in the fridge before reheating them.

 • The nutrition info is based on the USDA database.